lgtm-migrator/ngrok-fork/README.md

 To simplify the client build/usage, the **tls verify** logic will be skipped, so your traffic is **in-secure**, please DO NOT use this service to transfer sensitive/production data.

+The server will generate self-signed ssl cert as tls encryption cert, and client will accept to connect all ssl certs so user doesn't need to build the client/server again & again.

 ## client setup

 download binary from [snapshot build](https://github.com/Soontao/ngrok-fork/actions?query=workflow%3A%22Snapshot+Build%22)